 - 1. Weekly assigned readings from the textbook, including assigned case studies; - 2.
-Review of weekly PowerPoint slides with pre-recorded audio lecturing covering the week's topics; - 3.
-Weekly virtual classes using Zoom, where the material learned in 1 and 2 will be reviewed and then applied to specific case studies through class discussion.
-It is required for components 1 and 2 to be completed in advance of virtual classes each week.
+Review of weekly PowerPoint slides covering the week's topics; - 3.
+Weekly in-person lecture and classes, where the material learned in 1 and 2 will be further reviewed and then applied to specific case studies through class discussion.
+It is required for components 1 and 2 to be completed in advance of classes each week.

-Please note that attendance at all virtual classes is mandatory.
-While it is not a graded component, active participation in virtual classes is also considered mandatory for all students.
+Please note that attendance at all classes is mandatory.
+While it is not a graded component, active participation in classes is also considered mandatory for all students.